opensrp/opensrp-client-anc/README.md

 ## Authors/Team
 * The OpenSRP team
-* See the list of contributors who participated in this project from the Contributors link
+* See the list of contributors who participated in this project from the [Contributors Page](https://github.com/OpenSRP/opensrp-client-anc/graphs/contributors)

 ## Contributing